 My job is to find creative way to convince others that I am creative.

-The rest is just problem solving.
+The rest is all about problem-solving.

 Owner @ AIAC Interactive Agency